Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide: Real-space description of the transmon-waveguide system

 \section{Real-space description of the transmon-waveguide system}

-We consider a system of a ladder-type three-level emitter (3LE), located at the point $x=0$ in a one-dimensional waveguide (see Fig. \ref{fig1}a).
-In the real-space representation \cite{Shen07b, Shen09} and under rotating wave approximation it can be described by the following Hamiltonian (here and later in the text we assume that $\hbar = 1$):
+We consider a system of a ladder-type three-level emitter (3LE), located at the point $x=0$ in a one-dimensional waveguide (see figure \ref{fig1}(a)).
+In the real-space representation \cite{Shen07} and under the rotating wave approximation (RWA) it can be described by the following Hamiltonian (here and later in the text we assume that $\hbar = 1$):

-Here states $\left| g \right\rangle, \left| e \right\rangle$ and $\left| f \right\rangle$ are ground, first-excited and second-excited states of the transmon.
-Corresponding resonant frequencies of first and second excited states are $\Omega_1, \Omega_2$, and $V_1, V_2$ are their coupling constants.
-Energy levels and corresponding frequencies are shown in Fig. \ref{fig1}b. $\upsilon_g$ is a group velocity of photons, $\delta(x)$ is a Dirac delta-function, and $a^\dagger(x)$ ($ a(x)$) is a creation (annihilation) operator in x-representation, which creates (destroys) photon in $x$ position of the waveguide.
+Here states $\left| g \right\rangle, \left| e \right\rangle$ and $\left| f \right\rangle$ are the ground, first-excited, and second-excited states of the transmon.
+The corresponding resonant frequencies of the first and second excited states are $\Omega_1, \Omega_2$, and $V_1, V_2$ are their coupling constants.
+Energy levels and corresponding frequencies are shown in figure \ref{fig1}(b). $\upsilon_g$ is the group velocity of photons, $\delta(x)$ is the Dirac delta-function, and $a^\dagger(x)$ ($ a(x)$) is the creation (annihilation) operator in the x-representation, which creates (destroys) a photon at position $x$ of the waveguide.

-Throughout of this paper we will refer to 3LE as transmon or (artificial) atom, but keep in mind that our approach is universal and can be related to other physical realizations of three-level ladder-type systems.
+Throughout this paper we will refer to the 3LE as a transmon or an (artificial) atom, but keep in mind that our approach is universal and can be related to other physical realizations of three-level ladder-type systems.

-Hamiltonian (\ref{hamiltonian}) is written in the so-called continuous limit \cite{Blow90}, meaning that instead of discrete summation over $x$ (or over modes $k$), we have continuous integration.
-In this limit, commutation relation between photon operators is as follows:
+The Hamiltonian (\ref{hamiltonian}) is written in the so-called continuous limit \cite{Blow90}, meaning that instead of a discrete summation over $x$ (or over modes $k$), we have a continuous integration.
+In this limit, the commutation relation between photon operators is as follows:

-hence the photon operators, usually dimensionless for discrete modes, in continuous limit have dimension of inverse square root of coordinate, $a(x) \sim 1/\sqrt{x}$.
-The dimension of coupling constants $V_1, V_2$, correspondingly, is $V \sim \omega \sqrt{x}$.
+hence the photon operators, usually dimensionless for discrete modes, in the continuous limit have the dimension of the inverse square root of coordinate, $a(x) \sim 1/\sqrt{x}$.
+The dimension of the coupling constants $V_1, V_2$, correspondingly, is $V \sim \omega \sqrt{x}$.